 The acronym EAI stands for “Enterprise Application Integration” and enables the integration of various business applications along the value chain.
 What is special about EAI is that it functions as a central platform and is directly connected to the individual systems.

-In information technology, an end user, in English end user or end-user, is a person for whom a hardware or software product was developed.
+In information technology, an end user is a person for whom a hardware or software product was developed.

 ERP is the abbreviation for Enterprise Resource Planning.
 It encompasses all of a company’s business processes that are necessary for management and control.
 An ERP system is the appropriate software to support business resource planning.